 For reliable operation, the TPBn signals must be terminated using the normal termination network regardless of whether a cable is connected to a port or not connected to a port.
-For those applications, when FW802A is used with one of the ports not brought out to a connector, those unused ports may be left unconnected without normal termination.
-When a port does not have a cable connected, internal connect-detect circuitry will keep the port in a disconnected state.
+When the port does not have a cable connected, internal connect-detect circuitry will keep the port in a disconnected state.